-Congratulations on your purchase of the Mexsar Semi-Auto Rifle.
+Congratulations on your purchase of a CZ99 Precision Rifle.
 With proper care and handling, it will give you long, reliable service.
-The Mexsar is a semi-automatic rifle chambered for the .22LR cartridge.

 We specifically disclaim any responsibility for damage or injury whatsoever, occurring as a result of the use of faulty, non-standard or remanufactured ammunition, any modifications or changes made to the firearm; improper use or unsafe handling of the firearm.